 If you lack a sunny-enough window, you can supplement the light your plants receive with a grow light.
 Keep the seedlings 3 to 4 inches below the light and leave it on for 16 hours a day.
 Turn off the light for eight hours each night.

 Keep the soil moist but not soggy or wet until your seedlings emerge in 12 to 21 days.
-When the seedlings get big enough that they have two sets of coleus leaves, thin them so that you only have one plant per cell in your seed tray.
+When the seedlings get big enough that they have two sets of true leaves, thin them so that you only have one plant per cell in your seed tray.
 Continue watering your young plants as needed until you can move them outside or into their permanent container.

 Starting Coleus From a Seedling

 Whether you've grown your own seedling or bought a nursery plant, the planting process is the same.
-Work and loosen the soil in your planting location to a depth of 8 inches, working in some aged compost if you know your soil lacks nutrients.
+Work and loosen the soil in your planting location to a depth of 8 inches, working in some aged compost if you know your soil is compacted and/or lacks nutrients.
 When the soil is ready, dig a planting hole large enough to accommodate the root ball of your coleus plant.

 Water your new plant well after you plant it.
 If you're planting multiple coleus plants, space them about 12 inches apart.